cosmicboots/iPCF/README.md

 colon:

 - `:quit`: Exits the REPL
 - `:ctx`: Prints all the expressions that are stored in the REPL
+  _The interpreter also supports case-insensitive tab completion for items in the context!_
 - `:load <file>` or `:l <file>`: Loads a file with iPCF expressions and evaluates them

 ## Language Syntax